Peggy Angus: Design work and art

 Angus became best known for her industrial designs, tiles and wallpapers.
 Her significant achievements included a tile mural for the Susan Lawrence School in east London, a "live exhibit" for the Festival of Britain, a tile mural at the British Pavilion at the 1958 Bruxelles Exhibition and tile designs for Sir Frederick Gibberd at London Heathrow Airport.
 She also designed a new form of marbling design for glass cladding for the original buildings at Gatwick Airport, which were produced by the firm TW Ide and given the trade name "Anguside".
 The massive post-war increase in new public architecture led to a large number of commissions from F.R.S.
 Yorke of YRM (Yorke Rosenberg and Mardell) for tile designs, particularly for new schools and colleges.
 Her tile designs were produced commercially by Carter and Sons of Poole, Dorset.
-In 1952, she was made a member of the national Council of Industrial Design.
+In 1952, she was made a member of the National Council of Industrial Design.

 Angus was also interested in mural painting and made several murals for private clients.
 She tested her designs on demonstration lengths of lining paper.
 Architects who saw these encouraged her to develop a hand-printed wallpaper business.
 This coincided with the 1960s expansion of DIY and the development of "choose your own colour mix" vinyl emulsion paints which she used with hand-cut linoleum printing blocks.
-She won the Sanderson Centenary wallpaper prize but their subsequent commercial version, which had the regularity of a machine printed design, was far less restful to the eye than the subtle changes of pigment and pressure when done by her own methods.
+She won the Sanderson Centenary wallpaper prize but their subsequent commercial version, which had the regularity of a machine-printed design, was far less restful to the eye than the subtle changes of pigment and pressure when done by her own methods.
 She always wanted her designs to be a sympathetic background on which to hang pictures.
 She continued to print her own designs with the help of a team of willing apprentices.

-Angus's paintings of the family of Ramsay MacDonald and of John Piper hang in the National Portrait Gallery in London.
+Angus's paintings of the family of Ramsay MacDonald and John Piper hang in the National Portrait Gallery in London.
 Ishbel MacDonald was a lifelong friend and Angus occasionally stayed at Chequers with her and enjoyed the subversiveness of drawing cartoons for the Daily Worker while she was there.